-Pregnancy Terms Every Parent Should Know
+Pregnancy Terms New Parents Should Know

 Never in my life did I ever think I’d find myself writing a dictionary.
-I didn’t even know writers could create a dictionary, I thought it was only left to people named Webster and a clan known as the New Oxford crew.
+I didn’t even know writers could create a dictionary; I thought it was only left to people named Webster and a clan known as the New Oxford crew.

-Well, I do, and I thought I’d share some of the most commonly searched pregnancy terms and the “dadfinition” which is my wise ass take on the situation.
+Well, I do, and I thought I’d share some of the most commonly searched pregnancy terms and the “dadfinition,” which is my wise-ass take on the situation.

 Here are just a few pregnancy terms every new parent should know.

 What is an episiotomy?

 An episiotomy, also known as perineotomy, is a surgical incision of the perineum and the posterior vaginal wall generally done by a midwife or obstetrician during the second stage of labor to enlarge the opening for the baby to pass through quickly.